Skip to content

-The latest CPR techniques focus on keeping the blood moving through the body, supplying the vital organs with oxygen until emergency rescue services arrive.
+The latest CPR techniques focus on keeping the blood moving through the body, supplying the vital organs with oxygen until emergency responders arrive.
 You learn to use compressions and breathing techniques effectively to prevent the person from suffering permanent brain damage from a lack of oxygen.
 You also learn to perform defibrillation with an automated external defibrillator (AED).
 Brain damage occurs within a few minutes, so your certification can help you take the correct action to prevent this.

 Situations Requiring CPR